Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ---

 # General Rules
-Note: These rules apply to all categories, but some categories can supercede these rules.
+Note: These rules apply to all categories, but some categories can supersede these rules.
 These cases will be pointed out explicitly.

 1. No hacking/exploiting is allowed, such as modifying game files to edit speed, values, etc.
 2. Using the in-game save system IS allowed because it was intentionally implemented by the devs.